 PGRs at RNCM who identify a disability or other learning need that requires modifications to the approved programme will be referred to the RNCM's Head of Disability and Student Wellbeing and, if necessary, will be offered a Personal Learning Plan.
 The implications of such a plan will be discussed with the PGR and their supervisor(s).
-The relevant College guidelines may be found here.
+The relevant College guidelines may be found <a href="https://example.com/here-example.com/her